stockwidget/stockwidget.github.io/index.md

 ### ☕ Make a donation !

-The app is advertising free, so you can buy me a coffee !
+The app is advertising free, so you can "buy me a coffee" !

 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/paypalme/stockwidget)